261176/ProductStores/README.md

 4. In the same manner click on currency and create type of currencies required.
 5. Now Click on Product tab and create 12-14 products.
 6. In Product page, there is a search functionality by which we can search the Product information by Product or Category name.
+7. In Prouct page, aslo implemented the Paging  and pager length is 5 records.
+8. We can not delete the Category, units and Currency records if associated  records available in Product.